doonay21/toy_robot/README.md

 ## Description

-* The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+* The application is a simulation of a toy robot moving on a square tabletop, of dimensions set up with first command, eg. 5 units by 5 units.
 * There are no other obstructions on the table surface.
 * The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.